History of Sega: Sega Group and Sega Interactive (2015–present)

+Dissolution of Sega Group and restructures (2020-present)

 On April 1, 2020, Sega Interactive merged with Sega Games.
 The company was again renamed to Sega Corporation, while Sega Holdings Co., Ltd. was renamed Sega Group Corporation.
 According to a company statement, the move was made to allow greater research and development flexibility.
 Also in April 2020, Sega sold Demiurge Studios to Demiurge co-founder Albert Reed.
 Demiurge said it would continue to support the mobile games it developed under Sega.
+Sega Group Corporation was formally dissolved by its parent company in 2021.

 As part of its 60th anniversary, Sega announced the Game Gear Micro microconsole for release on October 6, 2020, in Japan.
 Other anniversary projects include the Astro City Mini and several other merchandise.
 Sega also announced its Fog Gaming platform, which uses the unused processing power of arcade machines in Japanese arcades overnight to help power cloud gaming applications.

-Sega made a number of restructuring moves in the early 2020s.
-During the latter half of 2020, many of the financial gains Sega made in the earlier part of the year dissolved due to the impact of the COVID-19 pandemic on its Sega Entertainment division, which ran its arcades.
-That November, Sega Sammy sold 85.1% of its shares in the division to Genda Inc., though the Sega branding and coin-operated machines continued to be used in arcades.
-Arcade game development was unaffected by the sale.
-By January 2022, Sega sold the remaining portion of this division to Genda.
-Sega Amusement International was sold via a management buyout to Kaizen Entertainment, however the Sega brand will still be used for all games and the company name remains through a royalty agreement.
-Sega Group Corporation was formally dissolved by its parent company in 2021.